 Contract management solutions are booming in the US and UK.
 The Netherlands and the rest of the EU are closely monitoring developments.
-Previously, contracts where seen as an administrative burden for financial institutions.
+Previously, contracts were seen as administrative burdens for financial institutions.
 However, they are increasingly seen as business-critical and with the use of artificial intelligence (AI) on the rise, there are numerous possible applications.
 What exactly does contract management involve?
-When can it add value?
+Where can it add value?
 What does the future of contract management look like?
-We will go into these questions further in this article.
+These questions will be addressed further in this article.

 What exactly does contract management involve?

-Contract management is also called Contract Lifecycle Management or End-to-End Contract Management.
-It means the same thing; a “Contract as a Service” solution for the smart repository, drafting, negotiations and application of contracts and documents within the organization.
-A financial institution has a business supplier on the one hand and a client / consumer on the other.
+Contract management is also referred to as Contract Lifecycle Management or End-to-End Contract Management.
+It means the same thing: a “Contract as a Service” solution for the smart repository, drafting, negotiations and application of contracts and documents within the organization.
+A financial institution has a business supplier on the one hand and a client/consumer on the other.
 Both sides can benefit from a single contract system in which the entire contracting process is recorded and followed.

 The speed of development of new technologies makes it possible to automate contracts and workflows.
 A playbook can list the terms and conditions of a contract and provide clear guidance to negotiators.
 This creates significant efficiencies, including allowing the business to self-serve.
-Once the automated workflow and playbook are in place, a Legal department can spend their time and focus on more complex and strategic legal issues.
-Business can focus on operations and have faster delivery of products/services to market without being held up by legal.
+Once the automated workflow and playbook are in place, a legal department can spend their time and focus on more complex and strategic legal issues.
+Businesses can focus on operations and get quicker delivery of products/services to market without being held up by legal issues.
 Through data insights and dashboards, the business can get an up-to-date picture of where the pressure and bottlenecks lie.
-This gives both management and the Board better understanding of their operations and an increased level of control.
+This gives both management and the Board a better understanding of their operations and an increased level of control.